JeffreyRiggle/my-site/content/blog/sona-overview/index.md

 ## Looking to the future

-Much like my other posts I wanted to give some high level context on this application before I started tearing it apart.
-Next I will be focusing on my view of the backend code and how it turned out.
+Much like my other posts, I wanted to establish the context before revisiting the code with a more critical lens.
+That’s where the next entry begins.